You are here

 BA, Duke University, English

-In the wake of global restrictions on access to abortion care, Jennifer Stager and I will convene the session “Art and Abortion” (Association for Art History Conference, University College London, April 12-14, 2023).
+In the wake of global restrictions on access to abortion care and in collaboration with Dr. Jennifer Stager, I will convene the session “Literature and Abortion” (Pacific Ancient and Modern Literature Association, October 26-29, Portland, Oregon).

 Please see the Lyric I CFP.